-This is a guest post from Gabor Papp, the Growth Marketer of Shapr3D an awesome CAD tool designed for iPad pro.
-This article originally appeared on Gabor's blog in Hungarian and I (Roland, Chief Chamaileon) asked him to come up with an English version and guest post it on our site.
+This is a guest post from Gabor Papp, the former Growth Marketer of Shapr3D an awesome CAD tool designed for iPad pro.
+This article originally appeared on in Hungarian on Gabor's online marketing blog and I (Roland, Chief Chamaileon) asked him to come up with an English version and guest post it on our site.

-I'm a big fan of Gabor for his very detailed strategic approach to SEO, online marketing, or anything else he's involved in.
+I'm a big fan of Gabor because of his very detailed strategic approach to SEO, online marketing, and anything else he's involved in.

-I hope this article will be useful for many of you who are before launching your product or service!
+I hope this article will be useful to the many of you who are before launching your product or service on Product Hunt!

-Let me give the word to Gabor from now on.
+Let me pass you over to Gabor from now on.

 This article will show you how to launch your product on Product Hunt and how to make it a successful launch.

 Product Hunt: the new way to find early adopters

 Product Hunt is a daily, voting based popularity contest for startups.
 The "winners" of the contest get the chance to appear on multiple channels of Product Hunt (Twitter, newsletters).